 Yet, when this muscle becomes dysfunctional or develops trigger points, it often sends pain radiating to the lower back, particularly the quadratus lumborum (QL) region.

-This referred pain can be both persistent and debilitating, but understanding the anatomy, causes, and solutions can help you regain control of your body and alleviate discomfort.
+This referred pain is both persistent and debilitating, but understanding the function of the iliacus muscle, how it contributes to lower back pain, and 4 methods to release it can help you regain control of your body and alleviate discomfort.

 The iliacus muscle is nestled on the inner side of the pelvis, attaching to the iliac fossa at its upper end.
 It merges with the psoas major through fascia and ultimately connects to the lesser trochanter of the femur.
 Its primary roles are: